Autumn Auction 2023: Time to Tailgate - Saturday, November 4th

 Things to keep in mind:

-Use of the church: If you would like to use the church for an auction event, please remember that you must check the church calendar with Sarah Jones, Administrator.
+Use of the church: If you would like to use the church for an auction event, please remember that you must check the church calendar with Sarah Jones, Administrator and it must comply with prevailing COVID restrictions.

 Timing: Auctions are organized approximately twice per year – spring and fall.
 Try to plan some things that happen months from now.